New York State Route 145: Broome to Cobleskill

-After crossing the county line into Schoharie County, NY 145 winds northwest through the town of Broome, remaining a two-lane residential/rural roadway.
-A short distance to the northwest, the route enters a small hamlet centered around an intersection with CR 19A (Hauverville Road).
-The route proceeds west out of the hamlet, intersecting with CR 19 (Stone Store Road), where it bends to the north.
-NY 145 proceeds north through Broome for a distance, passing a large pond.
-It then starts to wind north, passing the eastern shore of Vlai Pond near Gates Hill Road.
-Proceeding alongside Vlai Pond, NY 145 crosses north into the hamlet of Franklinton.
-After leaving Franklinton, NY 145 intersects with the southern terminus of CR 50 (Windy Ridge Road).
+After crossing the county line into Schoharie County, NY 145 winds northwest through the town of Broome.
+A short distance to the northwest the route enters a small hamlet centered around the CR 19A intersection (Hauverville Road), and proceeds west, intersecting with CR 19 (Stone Store Road), where it bends to the north through Broome, skirts the eastern shore of Vlai Pond near Gates Hill Road, and intersects the southern terminus of CR 50 (Windy Ridge Road) in the hamlet of Franklinton.